 All accepted papers will be included in the conference proceedings published under Springer’s Lecture Notes in Educational Technology series.

-Extended version of selected accepted papers will be considered for publication in Springer’s Smart Learning Environments journal.
+Extended version of selected accepted papers will be considered for publication in Springer’s Smart Learning Environments journal (Web of Science ESCI).

 Types of submissions

 - Experience Reports: Experience reports describe research-based technological implementation for education that worked well and is now recommended to others.

 (a) Full-length Experience Reports (maximum 10 pages): Full-length Experience Reports may contain detailed descriptions of research behind the implementation, development, evaluation or other applications.
 Work reported in Full-length Experience Reports must be original.